Nondiscrimination and Equal Employment

 The use or attempted use of pressure and/or oppressive behavior, including express or implied threats, intimidation, or physical force such that the application of pressure of oppression causes the recipient of the behavior to engage in unwanted sexual activity.
 Coercion includes administering or pressuring another to consume a drug, intoxicant, or similar substance with the intent to impair that person’s ability to consent prior to engaging in sexual activity.

-Domestic Violence —The term “domestic violence” includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Pennsylvania, or by any other person against an adult or youth victim who is protected from that per- son’s acts under the domestic or family violence laws of Pennsylvania.
+b) Domestic Violence—The term “domestic violence” includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Pennsylvania, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of Pennsylvania.

-Indecent Exposure —Disrobing or exposure of one’s self or another person that occurs in a public area
+c) Indecent Exposure—Disrobing or exposure of one’s self or another person that occurs in a public area

-Sexual Assault —Having or attempting to have sexual intercourse or oral sex, without Consent.
+e) Sexual Assault—Having or attempting to have sexual intercourse or oral sex, without Consent.
 Sexual intercourse means anal or vaginal penetration by a penis, tongue, finger, or inanimate object.

-Sexual Exploitation —Sexual exploitation occurs when an individual takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
-Examples of sexual exploitation include, but are not limited to: non-consensual video or audiotaping of sexual activity; voyeurism; prostitution of self or others.
+f) Sexual Exploitation—Sexual exploitation occurs when an individual takes non-consensual or abusive sexual advantage of another for their own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
+Examples of sexual exploitation include, but are not limited to, non-consensual video or audiotaping of sexual activity; voyeurism; prostitution of self or others.

-Sexually Inappropriate Behavior —Conduct that is rude or obscene, or sexually suggestive gestures or communication.
+h) Sexually Inappropriate Behavior—Conduct that is rude or obscene, or sexually suggestive gestures or communication.
 Public masturbation, disrobing, or exposure of one’s self to another person without that person’s consent is one example.
 This may be an isolated occurrence.

-- fear for his or her safety or the safety of others or;
+(i) fear for their safety or the safety of others; or

 - submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of an individual’s employment, or is made either explicitly or implicitly a term or condition of the student’s education or academic success;